pfacouetey/varicella_educational_case/README.md

  `cd varicella_educational_case`

 ### 4. Install and use `renv` to restore dependencies
-Open in RStudio the `Time Series Analysis.Rproj` in the project directory, then run:
+Open in RStudio the `Time Series Analysis.Rproj` file, then run:

  `install.packages("renv")`